King County Airport Terminal Deep Retrofit

-State grant funding is providing $300,000 toward the project.
-This support comes in the form of a Department of Commerce grant award to King County, and additional energy efficiency incentives of $129,970 are being provided by Seattle City Light, Seattle’s publicly-owned electric utility.Less
+State grant funding provided $300,000 toward the project.
+This support came in the form of a Department of Commerce grant award to King County, and additional energy efficiency incentives of $129,970 were provided by Seattle City Light, Seattle’s publicly-owned electric utility.Less

 The following energy conservation measures were implemented as part of the airport terminal’s deep energy retrofit: